Social work 2016 placement orientation

-We offer both a traditional and weekend program to meet the growing demand for social workers, as well as degree completion programs on the campuses of Springfield Technical Community College and Greenfield Community College, and in the Berkshires.
+We offer both a traditional and weekend program to meet the growing demand for social workers, as well as degree completion programs on the campuses of Springfield Technical Community College, Greenfield Community College, and at Berkshire Community College.
 This provides an option for students who work, or are in situations that do not permit attendance in the traditional day program.

 Our program stands alone because of our emphasis on experiential learning, which complements your in-class work, challenges you to employ the skills you have learned, and prepares you for life after Elms.
 We offer opportunities for full-time internships, independent research, and presentations at professional conferences.
 Our students lead and participate in community service programs locally and nationally.